muratkeremozcan/cypress-crud-api-test/README.md

 }
 ```

-In the real world, the data is much more complex and it is always easier to start with shallow properties, so let's write some simple spok assertion for shallow properties `total`, `createdAt` and `comments`.
+In the real world, the data is much more complex and it is always easier to start with shallow properties, so let's write some simple spok assertion for shallow properties.

 > Take a look at the [Pokemon API spok assertion](https://github.com/muratkeremozcan/cypressExamples/blob/master/cypress-api-spok/cypress/integration/pokemon-api-spok.spec.ts) for a complex use case.